Elena-Weber/BucketLister/SPEC.md

  * Include at least one many-to-many relationship (User has_many Categories through Goals, Category has_many Users through Goals)
  * The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user
  * Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
- * Include a class level ActiveRecord scope method
+ * Include a class level ActiveRecord scope method (on home page and statistics page)
  * Include signup
  * Include login
  * Include logout